 Personally I’ve yet to fully master a gorgeously simple and transformative approach to life, and that’s possibly the reason I’ve had such difficulty trying to explain or describe it to others.
 But even the masters of it – the Buddhists, often go into deep and elaborate descriptions of their philosophy.
 And quite unfortunately in 2,000 + years of existence it has morphed into what it was never meant to be: a religion!
 In the process it has accrued a lot of irrelevant rubbish, making it much too challenging to most people’s focus and patience – not to speak of all the wildly mystical fabrications that have arisen around it.

 Ah, I see here a potential pitfall: there’s an inherent incompatibility between the world of “symbolic significance” and the world-view of simplicity and clarity.
 Yet, for me it’s the former that led me to discover the latter.
 Obviously there’s something about the human mind that’s attracted to conundrums!
-(It’s here that I suddenly feel I’ve just dived into a deep pool from which there’s little hope of escaping.
+(It’s here that I suddenly feel I just dove into a deep pool from which there’s little hope of escaping.
 No doubt this is where the assistance of an all-powerful divinity comes in handy.
 Alas, I have no such intercessor to call upon – I’m strictly on my own.
 But you know what?
 That’s okay.)